PurpleBooth/tor-hidden-service/README.md

 # Tor Hidden Service Docker Container

 Simple container to make a service available over tor.
-This is not a minimal container, rather being built onto of Ubuntu xenial so we can use the official packages and repository for tor.
+This is not a minimal container, rather being built onto of Ubuntu bionic so we can use the official packages and repository for tor.

 ## Running